sphinx-doc/sphinx/doc/development/tutorials/overview.rst

 activate another extension at run-time, ensuring that you have access to its functionality.

-For example, the following code activates the "recommonmark" extension:
+For example, the following code activates the ``recommonmark`` extension:

 .. code-block:: python